 The X-38 was a prototype for a Crew Return Vehicle (CRV) for the International Space Station.
-The X-38 could have been reworked into a real manned CRV after its unmanned orbital test flight.
+The X-38 could have been reworked into a real crewed CRV after its uncrewed orbital test flight.

 The X-38 design used a wingless lifting body concept originally developed by the U.S. Air Force in the mid-1960s during the X-24 program.
 Contrary to the X-24, the X-38 featured a stearable parafoil for landing.
 Flight control was mostly autonomous, backed up by a ground-based pilot.
 It featured a skid gear for landing.
 The X-38 weighed 10660 kg and was 9.1 meters long.
 The battery system, lasting nine hours, was to be used for power and life support.
 If the Crew Return Vehicle was needed, it would only take two to three hours for it to reach Earth.